likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 We have a pre-defined inventory, with our ceph nodes for our cluster in dc2.

-Like we have metioned before we are going to run the mons,mgrs,osds on the 3 ceph nodes ceph1,2,3.
+Like we have mentioned before we are going to run the mons, mgrs, osds on the 3 ceph nodes ceph1,2,3.
 We are also adding our ceph nodes and the bastion host as clients so the ceph-keys get copied to the nodes and we can run ceph commands from the bastion.
 Finally we will configure our rados gateway to run on ceph1